 Femtum’s unique laser welding capabilities

 The precise joining of polymer layers using a laser is a complex process.
-Thanks to the unique feature of the Femtum Nano 2800, several types of polymers that use to be difficult to weld can now be easily welded with the use of additives.
+Thanks to the unique feature of the Femtum Nano 2800, several types of polymers that use to be difficult to weld can now be easily welded without the use of additives.
 Here is a (non-exhaustive) table of the welds tested so far on various important polymers used in the medical, automotive, and electronic industries.
 These results were obtained in Femtum’s dedicated application lab.
 New capabilities of white-to-white, clear-to-clear, and white-to-clear polymer are now possible.